banisterious/obsidian-oneirometrics/README.md

 - **Logging Level**: Control logging verbosity (Off/Errors Only/Debug)
 - **Maximum Log Size**: Set log file size limit in MB
 - **Maximum Backups**: Configure number of backup log files
-- **Note**: During development, logging is set to "Debug" by default
+- **Note**: Logging is set to "Off" by default.
+Enable logging only when needed for debugging issues.

 ## Usage